acoular/acoular/docs/source/index.rst

     * - :doc:`get_started/index`

-        The first stop for all those new to Enaml.
-This section includes an introduction to Enaml, installation instructions, and all the information needed to write your first Enaml application.
+        The first stop for all those new to beamfpy.

       - :doc:`dev_guides/index`

-        The stuff that wasn't covered in :doc:`get_started/index`.
-This section provides in-depth documentation on a wide range of topics you are likely to encounter when developing production applications with Enaml.
-Look here for details on Enaml's scoping rules, aliases, templates, best practices, and more.
+        Some info for developers.

     * - :doc:`literature/index`